Old-Guard-Games/oath-of-iron/_posts/2020-11-23-ida-and-the-deer.md

     chal2="2"
  %}

-On a weak hit, "you are determined but begin your quest with more questions than answers.
-Take +1 momentum, and envision what you do to find a path forward."
+> On a **weak hit,** you are determined but begin your quest with more questions than answers.
+Take +1 momentum, and envision what you do to find a path forward.

 That tracks with what we know, or more importantly the mountain of things we don't know, about the situation.
 Time to get to work, then!